-Gareth Bale cast doubts about his future after he twice denied the opportunity to refuse reports that he might retire after the European Championship finals this summer.
+Gareth Bale has cast doubt on his future after twice refusing the opportunity to dismiss reports that he might retire after the European Championship finals this summer.

-Last week, Bale's representative, Jonathan Barnett, labeled an article in the Spanish daily ABC newspaper that his client could retire as "garbage".
-The 31-year-old player is around £600,000 a week until the end of next season at Real Madrid.
-But the Wales captain, who had just finished a loan at Tottenham, denied that he could call the day after Euro 2020.
+Last week, Bale's representative, Jonathan Barnett, labeled a report in the Spanish daily ABC that his client could retire as "garbage".
+The 31-year-old player is about £600,000 a week until the end of next season at Real Madrid.
+But the Wales captain, who had just finished a loan at Tottenham, denied he could call a day after Euro 2020.

-“Obviously there is a lot of writing about whether or not I do this and it does it,” Bale said.
+“Obviously there's a lot of writing about whether or not I'm doing this and it's doing it,” Bale said.
 “The point for me is that I don't want to say anything that will cause more chaos or more drama or distraction.
-I just want to focus on the euro.
-I do not want to say anything that will cause any problems as to what I am doing or what I am not doing.
-When the euro is done for us, I'll sit down and decide what I want to do. ”
+I just want to focus on the Euro.
+I don't want to say anything that will cause any problems about what I did or didn't do.
+When the euro is over for us, I will sit down and decide what I want to do. ”

-In March, Bale said that helping Wales for the World Cup finals represented the last piece of the puzzle.
+In March, Bale said helping Wales to the World Cup finals represented the final piece of the puzzle.
 An award-winning career in which he won four Champions League titles.
-He recalled this: “Now is the time to focus on the euro only and I don't want to think of other things I have said in the past.
-Now when I want to focus on the euro.
-The whole team focuses only on getting ready right and getting ready for the first match against Switzerland. ”
+He recalled: “Now is the time to focus only on the Euro and I don't want to think about other things I've said in the past.
+Now when I want to focus on the Euro.
+The whole team is just focusing on preparing correctly and being ready for the first match against Switzerland. ”

-Bale finished an indifferent season in the Premier League with the best goal-per-minute ratio - a strike-to-match 1.07 goal ratio - and the striker said he was determined to carry his final form to the finals.
-Wales, flying to Azerbaijan next Monday, welcomes world champion France in a friendly match Wednesday, before hosting Albania on Saturday.
+Bale finished an unremarkable season with the best goals-per-minute rate in the Premier League - a strike rate of 1.07 goals per game - and the forward said he was determined to take his latest form to the finals.
+Flying to Azerbaijan next Monday, Wales is welcoming world champion France in a friendly match on Wednesday, before hosting Albania on Saturday.

-“It was great to finish off season, in scoring form for the past few months,” Bale said.
-“All it took for me was to play games.
-I knew this; I think a lot of people knew about it.
+“It was great finishing off-season, in goal-scoring form for the past few months,” Bale said.
+“All I had to do was play the game.
+I knew this; I think a lot of people knew that.
 It was just game time.
-When given the opportunity to continue playing and raise my real Premier League form, it felt natural for my form to come back and start scoring.
+Given the opportunity to keep playing and improve my true Premier League form, it felt natural to get back in shape and start scoring.
 It didn't surprise me. ”

-Luton's Tom Lockyer was called in on Monday to replace St Pauli defender James Lawrence, who suffered a muscle injury during training.
+Luton's Tom Lockyer was called in on Monday to replace St Pauli defender James Lawrence, who suffered a muscle injury during practice.